ElektraInitiative/libelektra/doc/help/kdb-set.md

   Explain what is happening.
 - `-N`, `--namespace ns`:
   Specify the namespace to use when writing cascading keys
-  Default: value of /sw/kdb/current/namespace or user.
+  Default: value of `/sw/kdb/current/namespace` or user.

+## KDB

+- `/sw/kdb/current/namespace`:
+  Specifies which default namespace should be used when setting a cascading name.
+  Note, that as root you can set `user/sw/kdb/current/namespace` to `system` to get the expected default.
+  (by default the namespace is user)

 ## EXAMPLES